ForgeRock/forgeops/README.md

 **AM export**
 AM configuration export works differently.
 Due to the large number of config files in file based configuration, we don't want to export all files.
 So the export identifies only the updated configuration and exports any updated files.
 These updated files are exported to `docker/$version/am/config`.

+Editing AM configuration in the AM UI will rewrite the configuration files in the AM pod.
+Any placeholders(commons expressions) will be replaced with the actual value.
+The export function triggers a job to reinstate all placeholders into the configuration files.

 ```bash
 # Export all configurations to the docker folder